joe-re/sql-language-server/README.md

 arguments: string(document uri)
 ```

-## Contributing on sql-language-server
+## Contributing to sql-language-server

-### Bug Repots and Feature Requests
+### Bug Reports and Feature Requests

-[GitHub Issues](https://github.com/joe-re/sql-language-server/issues) are opening for asking question, reporting problems, and suggests improvement.

-You can start a disccustion about new rule for SQLint there also.
+If you have any questions, problems or suggestions for improvements, feel free to create a new issue on [GitHub Issues](https://github.com/joe-re/sql-language-server/issues).
+You can also start a discussion there about new rules for SQLint.

 ### Development

-Code contributions are always appreciated.
-Feel free to fork the repo and submit pull requests.
+Code contributions are always appreciated, so feel free to fork the repo and submit pull requests.

 #### Development environment

-You can start to develop sql-language-server on docker compose.
-Start development process on your docker by the bellow:
+You can start developing sql-language-server using Docker Compose.
+To begin the development process in your Docker container, run the following command:

 ```sh
 $ docker compose up